anmsajedulalam/Color_Based_Counting_Using_OpenCV_From_Video/README.md

 # Color_Based_Counting_Using_OpenCV_From_Video

 Used OpenCV to count same color objects in real time from a video file shooted by me.
+Masking was used for separating colors, used lower and upper HSV bounderies to detect specific colors.

 ## From my video of colorful Ludo Guis on knife board in kitchen